 Some that are not even alive today.

 They were all there.
-All dancing to 30s songs, having good laughs, dining together.
+All dancing to songs from the 30s, having good laughs, dining together.
 They were having the best time of their lives, apparently.

-For some reason, this didn’t bothered me at all (though I didn’t know I was dreaming).
+For some reason, this didn’t bother me at all (though I didn’t know I was dreaming).